-In the modern history of nonstick coating technology, while working at DuPont in 1938 Roy Plunkett accidently invented polytetrafluoroethylene (PTFE).
+In the modern history of nonstick coating technology, while working at Chemours in 1938 Roy Plunkett accidently invented polytetrafluoroethylene (PTFE).
 Better known today by its trademarked name Teflon®, PTFE coated nonstick cookware started to hit the selling floors in the early 1960s.

 PTFE coating's single most important property that makes it so great a choice for nonstick cookware is its very low coefficient of friction (CoF).
 As a result, most substances (in this case food) won't stick to it and can be easily removed from the cooking surface.

 Early PTFE coated cookware suffered from poor quality which often resulted in a short product lifespan.
 In subsequent years a lot of research and development was conducted to improve the quality and adhesion of today's PTFE coating services.
 The result is that nonstick cookware, while once considered disposable, now accounts for 75 percent of all cookware and bakeware sold.